 The characterization of infrared detectors for the Euclid experiment required the installation of a dedicated clean room (ISO7 - ISO5) capable of receiving the two cryostats built specifically for the characterization of flight detectors.
 Two others are also required for microelectronics and for mounting and measuring.

 The computing room, which in addition to hosting the current grid node, will host the cloud modality and additional resources planned in the M3AMU project.
 CPPM computer room is a network/telecom mixing part of about 20 m² and an application and file servers, networks and computing grid part of about 60 m².
-In addition to its own computer resources, the CPPM hosts computer equipment (calculations and storage) for another laboratory of the Luminy campus (INSERM).

 In order to be able to meet the commitments on the various projects, CPPM has equipped itself with equipment in the various technical fields of electronics, mechanics and information technology.